In 2017, Jonathan won in the Court of Appeal against a previous strike out of the case and accordingly the trial was allowed to proceed.

 Our case centres on two arguments; first, that the doctors had a legal and professional duty to balance her interests in being told, against her father's interests in wanting to keep the information to himself.
 Had they performed that exercise properly, they would have recognised the significant harm that might be caused to her by depriving her of a choice in relation to her pregnancy and disclosed the information against his wishes.

-The defence argues that there was no therapeutic benefit in revealing the disease to ABC since there is currently no treatment.
+The defence argued that the clinicians owed no legal duty of care to ABC as she was not their patient, They also suggested that was no therapeutic benefit in revealing the disease to ABC since there is currently no treatment.
 They argue that depriving a woman a right to choose whether to continue with her pregnancy does not amount to a serious harm.

-Their witness agreed in court yesterday that at no point did they consider whether a pregnant woman with the faulty gene might wish to terminate the pregnancy, irrespective of the genetic status of her foetus, nor whether depriving that parent of the right to terminate the pregnancy might amount to harm.
+Their witness did however agree in court that at no point did they consider whether a pregnant woman with the faulty gene might wish to terminate the pregnancy, irrespective of the genetic status of her foetus, nor whether depriving that parent of the right to terminate the pregnancy might amount to harm.

 Sign up to our email digest